Ostrołęka: Second World War

 During the invasion of Poland, which started World War II, on 10 September 1939 German forces reached Ostrołęka.
 The Germans immediately carried out searches of Polish offices and organizations.
 Under German occupation the town was annexed directly to Germany and in 1940 it was renamed Scharfenwiese to remove traces of Polish origin.
 The Germans expelled its Jewish minority, which was later mostly murdered in the Treblinka extermination camp.
+Ostrołęka became a border town, today's easternmost areas belonged to USSR.

 Quickly, a Polish resistance movement was established with a substantial presence of local Kurpes.
 Churches and schools were changed into workshops and factories controlled by the Underground.
 Underground partisans started attacking and destroying German fortifications in and around Ostrołęka.

 The Germans established and operated a court prison, in which they held Poles arrested in the city and county during the Intelligenzaktion.
 Around 500 Poles were then massacred in the nearby forest in January–March 1940.
 On 5–6 April 1940, the Germans carried out further mass arrests of around 200 Poles in Ostrołęka and nearby villages.
 The Germans also operated a forced labour camp in the city from 1940 to 1944.
 In December 1940, German police expelled around 1,150 Poles from Ostrołęka and Wojciechowice (present-day district of Ostrołęka), who were transported in trucks to a camp in Działdowo and then deported to the Krakow and Radom districts of to the General Government, while their houses were handed over to German colonists as part of the Lebensraum policy.
 A minority of citizens of Ostrołęka declared themselves as Volksdeutsche and signed the Volksliste.
 Jews that survived the Holocaust emigrated to Israel.
 Several local Jews were rescued by Poles, who hid them from the Germans in nearby villages.
 The German occupation ended in September 1944, and the city was restored to Poland, although with a Soviet-installed communist regime, which then stayed in power until the Fall of Communism in the 1980s.

 People's Republic of Poland

 Ostrołęka recovered very slowly from the war.
 A plan created by communist authorities, which allowed for an improvement of the economic situation in Poland, gave Ostrołęka a chance for redevelopment.
 Ostrołęka became a central city of Warsaw's region.
 In 1959, a cellulose and paper factory was built.
 Next, a sewage refinery was built along the banks of the Narew, which was supposed to keep water in the Narew clean without destroying its biological life.
 In 1973 a cellular concrete factory was built in the district of Wojciechowice.
 New jobs brought people to the city and caused a development of alimentary industry.
 During the 1970s a new factory, "Future", producing wooden articles was opened.
 A new swimming pool, a stadium for 5000 people, and a holiday resort were built.
 A new hospital was built.
+From 1975 to 1998, it was the capital of the Ostrołęka Voivodeship.